 IMPORTANT: Please do not alter the template in any way to maintain its integrity including its configuration and the type fonts and sizes.
-Likewise, keep within the 36-overall page limit, as defined above.
-Failure to do so can result in your initial submission being rejected and ultimately a delay in receiving feedback.
+Likewise, keep within the 36 overall page limit as defined above.
+Failure to do so can result in your initial submission being returned to you for refinement and a delay in receiving your feedback.